 JSP is located at One Letterman Drive, Building A, Suite 3-200, San Francisco, California 94129.
 JSP is a limited liability company organized under the laws of Delaware.
 JSP is jointly owned by key JSP employees and Delaware Investments Advisers Partners, Inc. ("Delaware") (an affiliate of Delaware Investments Fund Advisers, which was the fund's subadvisor from December 2007 until the creation of JSP).
 Delaware is an indirect subsidiary of Macquarie Group Limited ("Macquarie"), an Australian bank holding company.
 Macquarie is located at No. 1 Martin Place, Sydney, New South Wales 2000, Australia.
 As of September 30, 2020, JSP had approximately \$21.6 billion in assets under management.
 A team is primarily responsible for the management of the portion of the fund managed by JSP.
-Located in San Francisco, the portfolio management team, which includes Jeffrey Van Harte, Christopher Bonavico, Daniel Prislin, Christopher Ericksen and William Montana, has held its fund responsibilities since December 2007 (except Mr. Montana, who began serving as a portfolio manager in January 2019).
-Mr. Bonavico will be a portfolio manager until December 31, 2020, at which time he will no longer serve as a portfolio manager for the fund as a result of a transition to other responsibilities.
+Located in San Francisco, the portfolio management team, which includes Jeffrey Van Harte, Daniel Prislin, Christopher Ericksen and William Montana, has held its fund responsibilities since December 2007 (except Mr. Montana, who began serving as a portfolio manager in January 2019).